Guide To Luxor Egypt And Perfect Luxor Itinerary

 One kilometer away, the site of Deir El Medina is worth the detour.
 You will see the tombs of the artists who worked on the tombs of the Valley of the Kings.
 As you leave, also stop at the Colossi of Memnon, two monumental sculptures, the last vestiges of the temple of Amenhotep III.

-My advice: the tomb of Nefertari is fragile, and the number of visitors per day is limited.
+Tip: the tomb of Nefertari is fragile, and the number of visitors per day is limited.
 It is recommended to come early.
 If you want to visit it, buying the Luxor Premium Pass is worthwhile.

-To get your Luxor Pass, head to the sales office located to the left of the ticket office at Karnak Temple or at the Valley of the Kings visitor center.
+To get your Luxor Pass, head to the sales office located to the left of the ticket office at Karnak Temple or the Valley of the Kings visitor center.
 You can pay for it in US Dollars or Euros, but they only accept cash.

 The mortuary temple of Hatshepsut